johndpope/FacebookPy/README.md

 **NOTE** :As mentioned above, the `Focus`, `Face Detection`, `Face Embedding`, and `General Embedding` models are not current supported.

-Once you have a workflow setup, you can use InstaPy to check images with the Clarifai Image API by setting the `workflow` parameter in `session.set_use_clarifai` to the name of your custom workflow.
+Once you have a workflow setup, you can use FacebookPy to check images with the Clarifai Image API by setting the `workflow` parameter in `session.set_use_clarifai` to the name of your custom workflow.

 Let's say you want to comment 'Great shot!' on images of men or women with the hashtag `#selfie`, but you want to make sure not to comment on images which might contain inappropriate content.
 To get general concepts, e.g. `woman`, you would setup your workflow using `General` and to check the image for the concepts `nsfw` and `explicit` you would also want to add NSFW and Moderation models to your workflow.